Another Word For ISSUE

 program

-Noun : A set of structured activities.
+Noun : A set of structured activities; a plan of action.

 Noun : A leaflet listing information about a play, game or other activity.